-- Museum sends a reminder two weeks prior to visit and includes teaching group names. - Museum teaching groups are equal to the number of classrooms attending (maximum four per day). - Teachers choose between two arrival times: 9 am or 10 am.
-Departure times are dependent upon visiting school's schedule, number of lessons, and availability. - Teachers choose between two to four lessons (pages 4-5). - Agriculture and Natural Resources Careers lesson is included in all field experiences. - Free Time is available to take the place of one lesson.
+- Museum sends a reminder two weeks prior to visit and includes teaching group names. - Museum teaching groups are usually equal to the number of classrooms attending (maximum seven per day).
+However, classrooms may have to dissolve into other groups to ensure everyone can attend on specified day. - Teachers choose between two arrival times: 9 am or 10 am.
+Departure times are dependent upon visiting school's schedule, number of sessions, and availability. - Teachers choose between two to four sessions (page 4).
+If arriving at 10am, two to three sessions can be chosen. - Agriculture and Natural Resources Careers lesson is included in all field experiences. - Free Time is available to take the place of one session.
 During this Free Time session, visiting students can explore the agriculturally themed playground.
 No Museum staff is assigned to your class during this Free Time as visiting teachers are responsible for their students.
-More than one class may be at the playground during a single session. - Twenty to 30-minute lessons (grade dependent) are led by Destination Ag staff with a 10-minute break between lessons to provide time for walking and disinfecting teaching materials. - Schools bring sack lunches for a 30 to 40-minute lunch break under the Opry Shelter pavilion. - The Drug Store in the Historic Village is available to visit, offering ice cream, candy, and souvenirs.
-Visiting the store will be integrated into the program schedule and may have to take the place of a lesson unless the school is able to depart at a later time.
-Adults must accompany children into the store and assist with purchases.
-A Drug Store visit must be requested prior to program date. - All lessons address Georgia state educational standards (pages 4-5). - Visit our website for resources to help incorporate the field trip into your classroom!
-Book lists and vocabulary lists are available to download. - Field experiences are \$7 per student and include up to four lessons.
+More than one class may be at the playground during a single session. - ◆ The Drug Store in the Historic Village is available to take the place of one session.
+Candy, ice cream, and souvenirs can be purchased.
+Adults must accompany children into the store to assist with purchases.
+The Drug Store is not available on Mondays.
+Schools may purchase ice cream for their students by pre-paying.
+Contact Tonia Carpenter, tcarpenter@abac.edu, if interested.
+If the school is able to stay later, the Drug Store can be added to the program as a fifth session instead of replacing a lesson. - Twenty to 30-minute lessons (grade dependent) are led by Destination Ag staff with a 10-minute break between lessons to provide time for walking and disinfecting teaching materials. - Schools bring sack lunches for a 30-minute lunch break under the Opry Shelter pavilion. - All lessons address Georgia state educational standards (page 4). - Visit our website for resources to help incorporate the field trip into your classroom!
+Book lists and vocabulary lists are available to download. - Field experiences are \$7 per student and include up to four sessions.
 Teachers, other school staff, and bus drivers do not pay Museum admission.
 All other adults must pay general Museum admission upon arrival (\$7.00 + tax).
-Fee only applies to schools outside the target region (districts listed on page 2).
+Fee only applies to schools outside the target grades and region (districts listed on page 2).